KenWhite02/KenWhite02/README.md

 - 🔭 Open for Job Opportunities.
 - 🌱 I’m currently building NodeJs x ReactJs projects.
-- 👯 I’m looking to collaborate with other web developers.
+- 👯 I’m looking to collaborate with other Javascript web developers.
 - 🥅 2021 Goals: Contribute to an Open Source project.
+- 💬 Ask me about:
+      - NodeJs
+      - ReactJs
+      - Basketball
+      - Anime
 - 🕸 Interests:
-      -Web Development 💻
+      - Web Development 💻
-      -Cybersecurity 😎
+      - Cybersecurity 😎
-      -Hooping 🏀
+      - Hooping 🏀
 - ⚡ Fun fact: You are always looking at your nose; your brain just chooses to ignore it.

 ### Connect with me :earth_africa: